Outdoor wood-fired boiler

-Insulated underground line is run from the boiler to the building.

 The outdoor wood boiler is a variant of the classic wood stove adapted for set-up outdoors while still transferring the heat to interior buildings.

 Technology

 The outdoor wood boiler is a variant on the indoor wood, oil or gas boiler.
 An outdoor wood boiler or outdoor wood stove is a unit about 4-6 feet wide and around 10 feet long.
 It is made up of four main parts- the firebox, which can be either round or square, the water jacket, the heat exchanger, and the weather proof housing.
 The fire box ranges from 2 to 5 feet long and can be as tall as 4 feet.
 The firebox and heat exchanger are surrounded by water or a glycol-water solution, which absorb heat from the burning wood.
 The heated water is generally circulated through insulated underground lines to a heating load, where the heat can be transferred from the water to various heat emitters.